January 1995 – San Juan, Dominican Republic

 The next day, Paula discovered the water that we drank in Pan Dia was unboiled and the filtered water here at the clinic is almost as bad.
 The tap water here came out clear of bacteria.
 She will repeat all the tests to confirm her results.
 Thankfully, neither Paula nor I became sick from the unboiled water.
 Perhaps I’m building up some immunity since this is my fourth trip to the Caribbean region.
 But it does make me realize how much I take clean water for granted in the USA.
 (We later learned that the clinic’s board of directors took steps to improve their water filtration system as the result of Paula’s work.)

-The doctor then came in and changed the abdominal dressing of a man who had a ruptured appendix using Betadine and sterile gloves.
-The nurse then had me give the patient a gentamicin antibiotic injection in his arm.
+The doctor then came in and changed the abdominal dressing of a man who had a ruptured appendix.
+The nurse asked me to give him a gentamicin antibiotic injection in his arm.
 Normally I would have given it by IV drip slowly or given it in his thigh.
 Then the nurse mixed up 1 gram of ampicillin in 5 ml. of normal saline and gave it rapid IV push through his line.
 She asked me to give it, but I refused and told her I was used to dripping it slowly through the IV over 30 minutes.
 She gave him 100 ml. of Gatorade with brown sugar added for lunch.
 There was a quart of it, but she said he couldn’t have anymore.
 Then she offered Dr. Elaine and me a glass of Gatorade as she drank one, but we politely declined.

 On our way to lunch, we stopped by to see Julie in the pediatric ward.
 There was a baby in severe respiratory distress.
 She watched the nurses try twenty times to start an IV in a baby with the same butterfly needle.
 One male nurse accidentally stuck himself with the needle and then continued to stick the baby with it.